ayuskac13/Projects_Data-Analysis/README.md

     python AI_mental_fitness_tracker.ipynb
     ```

-## Visualization of data
+## Visualization and prediction based on the data

- pandas, matplotlib